The Core Compliance team recently returned from the IAA National Conference, which took place in Washington, DC, on March 15 & 16.

 2: Initial coin offerings, cryptocurrency, and everything involved with that technology

-It’s increasingly important for the SEC to understand and embrace these bleeding edge technologies, and determine how the fit into the existing legal framework.
+It’s increasingly important for the SEC to understand and embrace these bleeding-edge technologies, and determine how they fit into the existing legal framework.
 Commissioner Peirce emphasized the need to balance new technology with regulations, allowing for growth without stifling it entirely through stringent regulations.
-She acknowledged the difficulty the SEC has faced in seeming approachable over concerns with technology, and spoke on the efforts the agency has been making to improve in that area.
+She acknowledged the difficulty the SEC has faced in seeming approachable over concerns with technology and spoke on the efforts the agency has been making to improve in that area.

 3: Returning to the “bread and butter” of what the agency does

 A lot of routine examinations, rulemaking, and reviewing of the less exciting areas of regulation have been passed over to allow for a focus on the pressing needs.
 She wrapped up her discussion of the SEC’s challenges by saying the agency would be returning some focus to the “unglamorous” topics in the regulatory space.

 Roundtable with the SEC Directors

 After that, the directors of SEC Examinations along with Enforcement had an engaging and insightful discussion on the way the departments work together, as well as how they view their interactions with registrants.